2019–20 Salford City F.C. season

-The 2019–20 season is Salford City's 80th season in their existence and first ever season in League Two following the club's promotion via the play-offs last season.
-Along with competing in League Two, the club will also participate in the FA Cup, League Cup and EFL Trophy.
+The 2019–20 season was Salford City's 80th season in their existence and first ever season in League Two following the club's promotion via the play-offs the previous season.
+Along with competing in League Two, the club participated in the FA Cup, League Cup and EFL Trophy.

 The season covers the period from 1 July 2019 to 30 June 2020.

 Pre-season

 The Ammies announced pre-season friendlies against Atherton Collieries, Woking, Middlesbrough and FC Halifax Town.